SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Related Work

+\textit{REST API specification generation.} Several techniques have been proposed to automatically generate REST API specifications for test generation.
+Commercial tools like SpringFox~\cite{springfox}, springdoc-openapi~\cite{springdoc}, and Swagger Core~\cite{swaggerCore} generate OpenAPI specs via runtime inspection but are framework-specific and often incomplete, requiring manual effort for integration.
+Research tools such as Respector~\cite{huang:2024:respector} produce higher-quality specs but supports only Spring and JAX-RS applications on specific Java versions.

 2pt \textit{Positioning \tool.} \tool is the first white-box, LLM-based agentic framework for REST API testing.
 It extends model-based techniques (e.g., RESTler, RestTestGen, KAT) by leveraging static analysis to identify dependencies and sequence operations beyond the OpenAPI specification, enabling accurate, meaningful scenarios.
-End-to-end LLM integration generates semantic tests that surpass fuzzing-based white-box methods like EvoMaster.
 Compared to LogiAgent---the closest counterpart---\tool incorporates code understanding for request sequencing and generation, overcoming reliance on incomplete external resources.
 Moreover, \tool's comprehensive tool-chain for static analysis, IPD extraction, and generation enhances autonomy and adaptive reasoning.

-\textit{REST API specification generation.} To address missing or incomplete application specifications, several techniques have been proposed to automatically generate REST API specifications for use in test generation.
-Commercial tools such as SpringFox~\cite{springfox}, springdoc-openapi~\cite{springdoc}, and Swagger Core~\cite{swaggerCore} generate OpenAPI specifications through runtime inspection and reflection, but they are tied to specific frameworks and often produce incomplete specifications that require substantial engineering effort to integrate with test generators.
-Research tools like Respector~\cite{huang:2024:respector} provide higher-quality specifications but support only Spring and JAX-RS applications on specific Java versions.
-In contrast, \tool requires no OpenAPI specification and goes beyond testing individual endpoints.